-Treasury policy limits the maximum aggregated exposure to any single non-supranational counterparty to £20m (or £30m if the holdings are 100% regulated covered bonds).
-Supranationals and sovereigns are limited to £50m.
-No exposures can be over five years and this maximum tenor tapers to 12 months at the lower end of the acceptable ratings spectrum.
+Treasury policy limits the maximum aggregated exposure to any single non-supranational counterparty to 1.75% of total assets (£26m) (or 2.75% of total assets if the holdings are 100% regulated covered bonds (£42m)).
+Supranationals and sovereigns are limited to 4.5% of total assets (£69m).
+Only ESG accredited exposures can be over five years and this maximum tenor tapers to 12 months at the lower end of the acceptable ratings spectrum.